Martim Afonso de Sousa: Governor of Portuguese India

-Later life
+Later life and demise

 There is controversy regarding the end of his career.
 Some historians claim that he returned to Portugal in 1545 or 1546, becoming one of the members of the Council of State.
 Others maintain that he was recalled on charges of embezzlement of Crown money and illicit enrichment, remaining away from public life until his death.

 He was Lord of Alcoentre, which he bought from the Marquis of Vila Real and Mayor of Rio Maior.
 He established a morgue, was a donatary captain of the captaincies of São Vicente and Rio de Janeiro, Commendator of Mascarenhas in the Order of Christ and Nobleman of the Council of King John III.
 At the end of his life, he regained the landlordship of the town of Prado that he had sold as a young man.

-He died on July 21, 1561 and lies in the Convent of São Francisco da Cidade, in Lisbon.
+He died on July 21, 1564 and lies in the Convent of São Francisco da Cidade, in Lisbon.